ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 };
 counterArray["C"] = 1;
 ```

-#### How we will calculate length of the above associative array `counterArray`
-> There are no built-in function and property available to calculate length of associative array object.
-However, there are ways by which we can calculate the length of associative array object, In addition to this we can also extend `Object` by adding method or property on prototype for calculating length but extending object might break enumeration in various libraries or might create cross-browser issue, so it's not recommended unless it's necessary.
-There is various ways by which we can calculate length.
+### Answer

+First of all, in case of JavaScript an associative array is the same as an object.
+There is no built-in function or property available to calculate the length an object, however we can write such a function ourselves.

+#### Method 1

 `Object` has `keys` method which can we used to calculate the length of object.